Lyn Paul website 'Then' logo. Lyn Paul website banner.

 • 6th February, The School of Textile & Design, Philadelphia

-• 11th-13th February, Toronto (CBS TV show)
+• 11th - 13th February, Toronto (CBS TV show)

-• 14th February, University of Evansville, Ind.
+• 14th February, University of Evansville, Indiana

-• 20th February, Mercer University, Macon, Ga.
+• 20th February, Mercer University, Macon, Georgia

-• 22nd-28th February, The Marco Polo Lounge, Miami Beach
+• 22nd - 28th February, The Marco Polo Lounge, Miami Beach

-• 5th-14th March, Bitter End, New York
+• 5th - 14th March, Bitter End, New York

-• 19th-28th March, Bitter End West, Los Angeles
+• 19th - 28th March, Bitter End West, Los Angeles

-• 2nd April, Masonic Temple, Davenport, Ia.
+• 2nd April, Masonic Temple, Davenport, Iowa

 Recalling the experience in a newspaper interview, Lyn Paul said: